Ever wonder how certain digital marketing tactics impact each other? And how you can mix them together for maximum

-Online advertising, both search and banner ads, drives more organic search for your brand and products or services.
+Online advertising, both search and banner ads, can increase organic search volume for your brand and products or services.
 That means prospects may first find you via an online ad, but then they’ll “Google” your business name to learn more and eventually convert to a lead or sale.
 These leads or sales would show up as organic, or SEO conversions, but they were originally generated from the online ads.

 Finally, let’s talk about email and social media, and how they relate to SEO.
 Both email and social media are great tools to form relationships with other businesses, which can lead to more high-quality backlinks via content sharing.
 If you’re familiar with SEO, then you know that having more backlinks from legitimate websites leads to a higher domain authority, which in turn, leads to higher search engine rankings.

 2. Online Advertising

 The vast majority of prospects who click on your online ads will not convert to leads or sales.
 That’s just the reality of online advertising.
 If 2% buy right away, then you’re doing pretty well.
 That means 98% do not buy and end up surfing around more online.